COVID-19: Please note that CERN visits underlie the current sanitary measures. For more information, please read https://visit.cern/covid-19.

 - maximum 24 students (not including accompanying adults)

-For S'Cool LAB Cloud Chamber Workshops only: in some cases, groups of more than 24 students can be divided and two consecutive workshops offered.
+For S'Cool LAB Cloud Chamber Workshops only: groups of more than 24 students may be accepted but can be divided and two consecutive cloud chamber workshops will be planned, one for each group.

 Groups of more than 24 students are not eligible for S'Cool LAB PLUS+.
 It is not possible to divide the group for S'Cool LAB PLUS+, not even when applying for consecutive days.